den-materials/mongo-intro/readme.md

 MongoDB installs with it's own CLI(Command Line Interface), a JavaScript-based shell that allows us to interact with MongoDB directly in our terminal.

 Start the CLI by typing `mongo` in the terminal.
-If you got an error, make sure `mongod` is running in the background.
+If you got an error, make sure `mongod` is running in another terminal tab.

 The mongo interface will load and change the prompt will change to `>`.